sububer/web-fin-finder/README.md

 ```

 **MNEMONIC ENV VAR**
 You must populate [SAMPLE.env](/app/SAMPLE.env) with your mnemonic words from Ganach application, and then rename the file to `.env` in order for the application to connect to your running Ganache instance and generate an account.

+**Ganache**
+Docs and download Ganache from [Ganache](https://trufflesuite.com/ganache/)

 ---

 ## Usage

-To run the application, use the CLI and launch streamlit like:
+To run the application, first launch Ganache, ensure your mnemonic words are in the `.env` file, then, use the CLI and launch streamlit like:

 ```
 # activating the environment